FAITH AND WORKS

 Is this blessedness only for the circumcised, or also for the uncircumcised?
 We have been saying that Abraham’s faith was credited to him as righteousness.
 Under what circumstances was it credited?
 Was it after he was circumcised, or before?
 It was not after, but before!
 And he received the sign of circumcision, a seal of the righteousness that he had by faith while he was still uncircumcised.
 So then, he is the father of all who believe but have not been circumcised, in order that righteousness might be credited to them.
 And he is also the father of the circumcised who not only are circumcised but who also walk in the footsteps of the faith that our father Abraham had before he was circumcised.
 (Romans 4:9-12)

 The blessing of ascribed righteousness was given to Abraham before he was circumcised.
 Circumcision was a sign that Abraham already was righteous through faith, not a means of making him righteous.
+This makes Abraham the father of people who believe but have not been circumcised, the idea being that righteousness might be ascribed to them.
+In addition, Abraham is the father of those who have been circumcised and also continue in the faith that Abraham had before he was circumcised.

 Again, the point is that the Jew can move from Moses to Christ and still be counted righteous.

 It was not through law that Abraham and his offspring received the promise that he would be heir of the world, but through the righteousness that comes by faith.
-For if those who live by law are heirs, faith has no value and the promise is worthless, Because law brings wrath.
+For if those who live by law are heirs, faith has no value and the promise is worthless, because law brings wrath.
 And where there is no law there is no transgression.
 (Romans 4:13-15)

-The promise that Abraham would inherit the world came to him on the basis of his faith; although we saw previously that the promise came also when God was assured that Abraham would command his children to keep the righteous ways of the Lord.
+The promise that Abraham would inherit the world came to him on the basis of his faith, although we saw previously that the promise came also when God was assured that Abraham would command his children to keep the righteous ways of the Lord.

 Paul goes on to declare that if those who keep the Law of Moses are the heirs of the world, then faith has lost its value and the promise is worthless.
 The reason the promise is worthless is that the Law brings down the wrath of God on those who do not keep every point of the Law.
 An increase in guilt is the result of trying to find righteousness through the works of the Law.